Explanation: from ethics to logic: Four proofs that are not explanations

 On Figure \ref{datacentric}, the points represent pictures in a database.
 The red points represent cat pictures and the blue ones dog pictures.
 The new point, in white, is, most likely, a dog picture as its average distance to dog pictures is smaller than that to cat pictures.
 But this proof of the statement ``The new picture most likely represents a dog'' does not explain why this picture represents, most likely, a dog, as would a proof analyzing the size of the ears or the shape of the muzzle of the animal.

 In this case, the reason why the proof is not explanatory seems to be the large amount of data used by the algorithm.
-Each piece of data seems to contain a bit of explanation, that only make sense when all these bits are assembled together.
+Each piece of data seems to contain a bit of explanation, that we cannot aggregate, when all these data are put together.